nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

     - They contain at most one element
     - Fit on the line
   - As described under Binders below (TODO section link), nested attribute sets are always expanded.
-- Lists with a single element may be written compactly if that element is another list or attribute set

 **Examples**